FlyingDiver/Indigo-HTTPd-2/README.md

 Plugin for the Indigo Home Automation system.

-Runs an HTTP server inside Indigo.
+Runs one or more HTTP server(s) inside Indigo.

-Configure port number, username, and password in the plugin configuration dialog.
+Create an HTTP Server device for each port you want served.
+Each service instance (Indigo device) has it's own port, username/password, etc.  If you want to enable SSL for a port, see the Wiki for instructions.

 You'll need to set up port forwarding on your router to the specified port.
 Only ports > 1024 can be used.

 Example URL to activate the plugin: